Quicksilver-lab/BookMark/README.md

 <p align="center">
 <img src="/assets/line.gif">
 </p>
-1. Visit the live site [here] (https://quicksilver-lab.github.io/BookMark/).
+1. Visit the live site https://quicksilver-lab.github.io/BookMark. <br>
-2. Enter the URL of the website you want to bookmark.
+2. Enter the URL of the website you want to bookmark.<br>
-3. Click the "Bookmark" button.
+3. Click the "Bookmark" button.<br>
-4. Your bookmark will be added anonymously to the list of bookmarks.
+4. Your bookmark will be added anonymously to the list of bookmarks.<br>
 5. Explore bookmarks added by others!

 ## Technologies Used